Why Egil's Saga is not describing Brunanburh

 • Roger of Wendover’s entry for 926 says: “Fiery rays were seen throughout the whole of England in the northern quarter of the heavens, portending the disgraceful death of the aforesaid king Sithric, who came to an evil end shortly afterwards ; on which king Ethelstan expelled Guthferth his son from his kingdom, which he annexed to his own dominions”.

-The sole inconsistency between Egil’s Saga and Æthelstan’s campaign in 926/927 is that the leaders of the invaders in 926/927 were Constantine, Owain and Hywel, whereas Egil’s Saga says that the leader of the invaders at its battle was ‘King Olaf the Red’.
+There is one crucial inconsistency, that the leader of the 927 invaders was King Constantine, whereas the leader of the Egil’s Saga’s invaders was ‘King Olaf the Red’.
+Historians believe that this Olaf the Red was Olaf Guthfrithson, leader of the invaders at Brunanburh, which leads them to believe that Egil’s Saga’s battle is the Battle of Brunanburh.
 But Egil’s Saga says that Olaf the Red was konungur á Skotlandi”, ‘King of Scotland’, whereas Olaf Guthfrithson was King of the Hiberno-Norse.
-It says that Olaf the Red was “skoskur að föðurkyni”, ‘patriarchally Scottish’, whereas Olaf Guthfrithson’s father could hardly have been more Norse, being the male-line grandson of Ímar who founded the Hiberno-Norse dynasty.
+Egil’s Saga says that Olaf the Red was “skoskur að föðurkyni”, ‘patriarchally Scottish’, whereas Olaf Guthfrithson’s father could hardly have been more Norse, being the male-line grandson of Ímar who founded the Hiberno-Norse dynasty.
 Egil’s Saga says that Æthelstan begs Olaf the Red to “fara heim í Skotland”, ‘go home to Scotland’, whereas Olaf Guthfrithson’s home was Dublin.
-These details convince us that Egil’s Saga’s King Olaf the Red referred to King Constantine II of Scotland.
+These details convince us that Egil’s Saga’s King Olaf the Red referred to King Constantine II of Scotland, making it entirely consistent with the 927 invasion.

-Bjorn Vernharðsson believes that Egil’s Saga is describing Brunanburh, so he also believes that its Olaf the Red is Olaf Guthfrithson.
+Bjorn Vernharðsson is one of the historians that believes Egil’s Saga is describing Brunanburh, so he also believes that Olaf the Red is Olaf Guthfrithson.
 He tries to explain away the references to Scotland: “the confusion of Olaf being King of Scotland rather than of Dublin is because at the time of battle Ireland was known as Scotia”.
-He is partly right insofar as some Latin documents did refer to Ireland as ‘Scotia’ in the 10th century.
-But Egil’s Saga was not written in Latin.
-Moreover, when it says that Olaf was Scottish or King of Scotland, it always uses the root noun Skotlandnot not Scotia.
-Other Sagas references to ‘Skotland’ unambiguously refer to Alba not Ireland.
-They include Brennu-Njals, Grettis, Gunnlaug, Hen-Thorir, Laxdale and Torsteins.
-One more is Eirik’s Saga which says: “Þeir unnu Katanes og Suðurland, Ross og Meræfi og meir en hálft Skotland”, ‘They conquered Caithness, Sutherland, Ross, and Moray, and more than half Scotland’.
-Another is Kormac’s Saga which says: “En þeir bræður herjuðu um Írland, Bretland, England, Skotland”, ‘But the brothers raided Ireland, Wales, England and Scotland’.
-Not only does this Skotland clearly refer to Alba, but it is specifically not Ireland, which has its own name ‘Írland’.
+He is partly right insofar as some 10th century Latin documents did refer to Ireland as ‘Scotia’, but Egil’s Saga was not written in the 10th century, and it was not written in Latin.
+Moreover, when it says that Olaf was Scottish or King of Scotland, it always uses the root noun Skotland not Scotia.
+Other Norse Saga references to ‘Skotland’ unambiguously refer to Alba not Ireland.
+They include Brennu-Njals, Eirik, Grettis, Gunnlaug, Hen-Thorir, Kormac, Laxdale and Torsteins.
+Eirik’s Saga, for example, says: “Þeir unnu Katanes og Suðurland, Ross og Meræfi og meir en hálft Skotland”, ‘They conquered Caithness, Sutherland, Ross, and Moray, and more than half Scotland’.
+Kormac’s Saga says: “En þeir bræður herjuðu um Írland, Bretland, England, Skotland”, ‘But the brothers raided Ireland, Wales, England and Scotland’.
+Not only does they clearly refer to Alba, but it is specifically not Ireland, which has its own name ‘Írland’.

 In defence of Brunanburh